-Part of this role includes assistance to AEMO to further develop and improve the forecasting methodology, where possible.
-This report reflects Frontier's review of revisions to the original methodology and AEMO's application of the revised methodology to produce maximum demand forecasts for 103 Queensland (QLD) transmission CPs.
+AEMO has engaged Frontier to act as peer reviewer for the 2015 VIC CP forecasts.
+This report reflects Frontier's review of revisions to the original methodology and AEMO's application of the revised methodology to produce maximum demand forecasts for 76 VIC transmission CPs.
 The review and advice process included: